mulle-sde/mulle-sde.github.io/index.md

 If you think "So what ?" knowing that this will work on any kind of Unix based system, then the answer is no.

-If you were thinking, but what if the downloaded dependecies could also download their dependencies, you are in the rigt place.
+If you were thinking, "But what if the downloaded dependencies could also download their dependencies ?", then you are definitely in the right place.

 ## Should you use it ?